AvaProtocol/OAK-docs/_docs/xcm/integration-overview.md

 The first step is for developers to spin up a relay chain and two parachain chains locally, build the bridge and test the integration.
 1. Build and run: Relay chain

-    The goal is to run a local Rococ in this step, so clone the source code from the [Polkadot repo]( https://github.com/paritytech/polkadot).
+    The goal is to run a local Rococo in this step, so clone the source code from the [Polkadot repo]( https://github.com/paritytech/polkadot).

 1. Build and run Turing